 - Creates win-win and synergistic relationships.
 By allowing dreaming within the dream, the individual who is called stays and creates a ministry within the ministry that allows her to do what she is called to do without any hindrance or having to leave.
 By working together, this leader’s work benefits more than it could have if she had gone out to start everything from scratch.
 The larger organization also benefits because it’s larger vision is being reached.
 What these two can do together becomes greater than the sum of their potential individual efforts if they had split.
 That’s synergy!

 - It expands the pie for everyone.
 It gives the opportunity for more people with dreams to achieve them.
 Dreaming within the Dream is about expanding the pie.
-It is about the abundant mentality, as opposed to the scarcity mentality.
+It is about the abundance mentality, as opposed to the scarcity mentality.
 It gives equal opportunity for everyone who is gifted to share leadership to the maximum extent possible.
 Instead of having one leader with the vision at the top telling everybody what to do, you encourage people to dream and exercise their own leadership but the work together to accomplish a common goal.

 - It enhances leadership development and training within an organization.
 One of the key requirements of leadership is developing a vision.
 A leader must be able to develop and effectively cast a vision.
 He/she must be able to get people to buy into the vision and follow.
 Dreaming within the dream allows for more leaders–than just the founding leader of the organization–to experience giving birth to a vision and seeing it grow.